Tennis Europe Junior Tour | 16/14/12 & Under

 The appeal of the Tennis Europe Junior Tour extends well beyond its home continent, and in 2022 players came from over 110 countries worldwide to participate.
 Guillermo Coria is one non-European to have excelled, ending the year as a top ten player twice.
 Other players such as Lleyton Hewitt, Kei Nishikori, Juan Martín Del Potro and Sania Mirza also got a first taste of European competition on the tour.

 16/14 & Under Tour events are played at three levels, ranging from the elite Category 1 events, which attract the strongest draws, to the more numerous and accessible Category 2 and 3 events.
 Boys and girls events in both singles and doubles events are held at all tournaments, with some offering additional consolation tournaments for early losers.
 Player parties, cultural exchanges and tourist trips during events encourage all players to focus on more than just their results.

-Team events provide some of the highlights of the Junior Tour, with the Tennis Europe Winter Cups by HEAD and the Summer Cups providing youngsters with an early opportunity to compete for their countries, whilst the European Junior Championships title is arguably the most treasured prize of all.
+Team events provide some of the highlights of the Junior Tour, with the Tennis Europe Winter Cups by Dunlop and the Summer Cups providing youngsters with an early opportunity to compete for their countries, whilst the European Junior Championships title is arguably the most treasured prize of all.
 All three flagship events have an illustrious history, dating back to the founding of Tennis Europe in the mid-1970's.

 Over a quarter of a million spectators file through the gates annually to see competitions that are reported in over 780 periodicals worldwide, garnering over 12,000 minutes of TV and radio airtime.